Drug Defense FAQs

 Here are some frequently asked questions that we receive about drug-related charges.

 Many things could happen to you, including going to jail (misdemeanors) or prison (felonies), having to report to probation, having to pay fines, court costs, and other fees.
 Most people are already aware of those issues.
 Many people don’t realize they may lose their driver license for 6 months for having any amount of marijuana, for example.
 Felonies are worse than misdemeanors, of course, and more collateral consequences attach to felony convictions.
-Conviction can lead to being unable to vote, unable to possess a firearm for many years, being ineligible for some public offices, losing your driver license, losing your professional license, becoming ineligible for obtaining some licenses, being ineligible for some public benefits like educational and housing, as well as facing discrimination in housing and employment for the rest of your life and many other negative effects.
+Conviction can lead to being unable to vote, unable to possess a firearm for many years, being ineligible for some public offices, losing your driver license, losing your professional license, becoming ineligible for obtaining some licenses, being ineligible for some public benefits like housing, as well as facing discrimination in housing and employment for the rest of your life and many other negative effects.
 It’s critical for you to hire an attorney experienced in defending drug cases.
-Nueces County attorney Phillip W. Goff has been defending people against drug cases for more than 20 years.
+Attorney Phillip W. Goff has been defending people against drug cases for 30 years.

 Click here to learn more about Texas drug policy and legal representation for drug-related charges in the state of Texas or contact us.